sethfischer/pelican-bootstrap3/README.md

 # pelican-bootstrap3

-This is a Bootstrap 3 theme for Pelican.
-It's fully responsive.
-Pelican-bootstrap3 is compatible with Pelican 3.3.0 and higher.
+This is a Bootstrap 3 theme for Pelican, compatible with Pelican 3.3.0 and higher.

 ## Installation